amazon-connect/amazon-connect-salesforce-cti/lightning/07 Appendix C - CTI Flow Sources and Events/01 CTI Flow Sources and Events.md

 The following sources are defined in the adapter for use with CTI Flows:

 - Initialization

   - onInit -- The CTI adapter has initialized.

 - Amazon Connect Agent

   - onRefresh -- The Connect agent's data was updated.

   - onStateChange -- The Connect agent's state changed.

   - onRoutable -- The Connect agent became available for contacts.

   - onNotRoutable -- The Connect agent became unavailable for contacts.

   - onOffline -- The Connect agent's state was set to "Offline".

   - onError -- The Connect agent encountered a system error.

   - onAfterCallWork -- The Connect agent entered "After Call Work".

   - onInit -- The Connect agent has logged in.

 - Amazon Connect Voice Contact

   - onIncoming -- The voice contact is incoming.
 Note: This event fires for queued callback contact only.

   - onConnecting -- The voice contact is connecting.
 Note.
 This event fires for inbound and outbound contacts except queued callback contacts.

   - onConnected -- The voice contact is connected.

   - onEnded -- The voice contact is ended or destroyed.

   - onRefresh -- The voice contact is updated.

   - onAccepted -- A voice contact is accepted.

   - onPending -- The voice contact is pending.

   - onMissed -- The voice contact is / was missed.

 - Amazon Connect Chat Contact

   - onConnecting -- The chat contact is connecting.

   - onConnected -- The chat contact is connected.

   - onEnded -- The chat contact ended.

   - onRefresh -- The chat contact is updated.

   - onAccepted -- The chat contact is accepted.

   - onPending -- The voice contact is pending.

   - onMessageReceived -- A message was received from the customer

   - onMessageSent -- A message was sent to the customer

   - onMissed -- The chat contact was missed.

 - Amazon Connect Task Contact

   - onIncoming -- The tasks contact is incoming.

   - onConnecting -- The taks contact is connecting.

   - onConnected -- The task contact is connected.

   - onEnded -- The task contact ended.

   - onRefresh -- The task contact is updated.

   - onAccepted -- The task contact is accepted.

   - onPending -- The voice contact is pending.

   - onMissed -- The task contact was missed.

   - onTransferInitiated -- When the server has initiated the task transfer.

   - onTransferSucceeded -- When the task transfer has succeeded.

   - onTransferFailed -- When the task transfer has failed.

   - onTaskExpiring -- Triggers 2 hours before the task expires.

   - onTaskExpired -- When the task has expired.

 - Salesforce Agent

   - onStateChange -- The Salesforce agent's state changed.

   - onWorkAccepted -- The Salesforce agent accepted work.

   - onWorkloadChanged -- The Salesforce agent's workload changed.

 - Salesforce UI

   - onClickToDial -- A phone number, within the Salesforce UI, was clicked.

   - onNavigationChange

   - onHvsWorkStart

+- CTI Action